TheAmirHK/DantzigWolfeDecomposition/README.md

 $x_i$: Vector of decision variables for the i-th subproblem.<br>

 **Column Generation**
-The Dantzig-Wolfe decomposition uses column generation to iteratively add new extreme points (x_i^j) to the master problem.
+The Dantzig-Wolfe decomposition uses column generation to iteratively add new extreme points $x_{i,j}$ to the master problem.
 The steps are as follows:<br>
 Solve the restricted master problem (RMP) with a subset of extreme points.<br>
 Use the dual variables (π) from the RMP to solve the subproblems.<br>
 Check if any subproblem can generate a new extreme point that improves the RMP's objective.<br>